-Grant applications will be submitted through PDE's eGrants system.
+The PDE Division of Adult Education will conduct a competition for multi-year grants for Title II direct service funds as required by WIOA.
 The content of the grant application will address the seven requirements and thirteen considerations identified in the Act.
 As part of the application, all eligible providers will be required to submit evidence of demonstrated effectiveness.
+Providers seeking to provide integrated education and training services will also be required to supply evidence of their ability to do so either directly or in partnership with other providers.
 To demonstrate effectiveness, applicants that have received Title II AEFLA funds and/or state matching funds through PDE Division of Adult Education in the program years immediately preceding the competition will be evaluated based on their performance against the state's negotiated targets during those years.
-Applicants that did not receive funds through the Division of Adult Education will be required to provide data that show their past ability to achieve success in comparable measures.
-For both groups, these measures include effectiveness in helping students develop their academic skills, achieve high school equivalency, and transition into employment and/or postsecondary education/training.
-Also as part of the application process, eligible providers will be required to demonstrate alignment of proposed activities and services to the strategies and goals of the local workforce development plan and describe how the activities and services provide learning in context, including through integrated education and training services when and where appropriate.
+Applicants that did not receive funds through the Division of Adult Education will be required to demonstrate alignment of proposed activities and services to the strategies and goals of the local workforce development plan and describe how the activities and services provide learning in context, including through integrated education and training services, either directly or in partnership with other provides.